simonesilvestroni/m2m-website/_posts/2023-01-10-simplifying-reaper.md

 Less mental load is good.

-Also, the new dimmed customized color palette, similar to ProTools' is soothing to my eyes.
+Also, the new dimmed customized colour palette, similar to ProTools' is soothing to my eyes.
 Especially useful when coupled with [SWS auto-coloring tracks and regions](https://www.youtube.com/watch?v=YYUKduPumIM) based on common prefixes.

 What can be seen in the following screenshot: